A colonoscopy is a camera test, used to take a direct look at the inside of your rectum and large intestine.

 There are several reasons why your doctor may order a colonoscopy.
 They include:

 You may have heard a lot of people say that colonoscopy is a terrible experience.
 They often say the worse part of it is not the procedure it self, but the fact that you have to take a laxative to clean your bowels.

 Yes.
 Before you have a colonoscopy, you will be given a "colon prep" to clean out the colon.

 The liquid or laxative you drink for the colon prep will cause loose stools or diarrhoea, so your doctor can clearly see the walls and the interior, or lumen, of your intestine.
 You will also be on a liquid diet for about a day before your colonoscopy.

 You may be asked to give yourself an enema as well, to clean things from below.
 An unclean colon can lead to a longer exam, and carries an increased risk of missing important abnormalities.
-You should be sure to follow the doctor’s instructions closely.
+You should be sure to follow the doctor's instructions closely.

 Certain conditions may affect the colonoscopy.
 Prior to the colonoscopy, let the doctor know about the following details:

 Depending upon your age and your risk factors, you may have screening colonoscopies recommended every five to ten years.
 Your doctor will follow guidelines that are based upon evidence that has shown that regular colonoscopy prevents death and disease from colon cancer and related conditions.